 It went on for a year, and the rotten secret devoured my youth and completely altered my existence.

 My sister moved out of our house shortly after our secret was discovered, and we would remain estranged for years to come.

 In 1988, I was an awkward thirteen-year-old boy doing my best to fit in with kids who hadn’t had sibling sex.
 I had a girlfriend, an older woman, of fourteen, who gave me my first handjob in a playground in Maine.

 I hated it, and my reaction insulted her, making me feel abnormal and cruel.
 I felt sick instead of excited, and the inside of my mind was being pelted with unnatural images of my sister, who I hadn’t seen in years.

 My girlfriend was disgusted with me and looked at me as if I was a bug she’d enjoy stepping on.
 She wanted things I couldn’t give her; to touch me, blow me, maybe even have sex with me, but I didn’t want any part of it.

 As the days went by, every time I would push her hands away, she would take it personally and make sure I knew there was something seriously wrong with me.

 “Maybe you’re gay,” she’d tell me with that look again.

-Obviously, this relationship was doomed and I was dumped in less than two weeks.
+Apparently, this relationship was doomed, and I was dumped in less than two weeks.
 I felt bad that my issues had hurt her feelings, but how could I ever explain myself, at thirteen years old?

 How could I explain to her that when she touched me, it reminded me of how my sister used to touch me?
 I would never find the words in time to prevent her from labelling me a freak and running off to tell all her friends.